 Grassley said he has asked inspectors general at dozens of executive branch agencies to investigate whether other parts of the administration are conducting similar political reviews of federal information requests.

-A senior Justice Department official in charge of Obama's openness policy, Melanie Pustay, told senators on Tuesday, "Certainly if the statements in the (AP) article are true, it would be very serious, and we would have very serious concerns with that."
+A senior Justice Department official in charge of openness policy for the administration, Melanie Pustay, told senators on Tuesday, "Certainly if the statements in the (AP) article are true, it would be very serious, and we would have very serious concerns with that."

 She said Justice Department rules make clear that the identity of the person requesting records shouldn't affect whether the government provides information.
 She acknowledged that political appointees in the Justice Department are told about information requests "for awareness and management purposes, and that's all."